owenjonesuob/owenjonesuob.github.io/_posts/2017-07-23-markov-and-churchill-an-exploration-of-predictive-text.md

 ![](/assets/markov/youarethey.jpg)

-Actually, because words usually *do* depend on the words that have come before them, predictive text uses the previous $n$ words (usually 2ish) as the current state.
+Actually, because words usually *do* depend on the words that have come before them, predictive text uses the previous $$n$$ words (usually 2ish) as the current state.

 ## Let's do some code already

 Okay okay.
 We're going to use Python to build a "MarkovGenerator" class: a MarkovGenerator object will take a bunch of text as input and set up the whole predictive-text-style Markov system we've just been talking about.

 First we need to build our "cache" of states and potential next-states.
-To do that, first we'll grab all the groups of $n$ consecutive words in our text.
-The first $n-1$ of these words are the "key", and the last word is the "value".
+To do that, first we'll grab all the groups of $$n$$ consecutive words in our text.
+The first $$n-1$$ of these words are the "key", and the last word is the "value".
 For example, let's take the sentence:

     Rain down rain down come on rain down on me

-Choosing $n=3$, this would give us
+Choosing $$n=3$$, this would give us

     rain down rain
     down rain down